How to Configure Cisco Switch | Easy Tutorial

-There are different type of port that you can configure on your Cisco Switch like Access port and trunk port.
-Access port can carry the traffic of single Vlan only .
-Access port can be use to connect a PC or IP phone with your Cisco switch.
-Trunk port can carry the traffic for multiple vlans, Normally these port are use for connecting two switches with each other.
+There are different types of ports that you can configure on your Cisco Switch like Access port and trunk port.
+The access port can carry the traffic of a single VLAN only.
+An access port can be used to connect a PC or IP phone with your Cisco switch.
+A trunk port can carry the traffic for multiple VLANs, Normally these ports are used for connecting two switches with each other.
 Following are basic configuration examples of access and trunk ports:

 Sw1(config)# interface f 0/1 Sw1(config-if)# switchport mode trunk Sw1(config-if)# switchport trunk native vlan 10